-Degrease or clean mechanical components (e.g. engine compartment), underneath the body, parts with hinges (e.g. fuel filler cap, inside of filler flap, sunroof, etc.) and painted external plastic fittings (e.g. bumpers) using high-pressure cleaning equipment or using spray products not approved by our Technical Department.
-If adequate precautions are not taken, this could give rise to corrosion or operational faults.
+Do not degrease or clean mechanical components (e.g. the engine compartment), underneath the body, parts with hinges (e.g. inside the doors) and painted plastic external fittings (e.g. bumpers) using high-pressure cleaning equipment or by spraying on products not approved by our Technical Department.
+Doing this could give rise to corrosion or operational faults.